noamraph/nix-pills/pills/10-developing-with-nix-shell.md

     [nix-shell]$ source builder.sh
     ...

-The derivation didn\'t install, but it did build.
+The derivation didn't install, but it did build.
 Note the following:

 -   We sourced `builder.sh` and it ran all of the build steps, including setting up the `PATH` for us.